Flogging Molly: Salty Dog Cruises (2015–present)

 In late November 2023, the band announced the next Salty Dog Cruise, set for February 17–22, 2025, sailing from Miami to Grand Cayman, and Ochos Rios, Jamaica.
 As of December 15, 2023, the 2025 cruise was sold out.

-On February 5, 2025, the band announced that they would not be performing on the 2025 Salty Dog Cruise as Dave King is battling a serious health condition.
-On March 17, on social media, the band announced that King had suffered a brain haemorrhage on January 24th, and underwent two subsequent surgeries to save his life.
+On February 5, 2025, the band announced that they would be forced to cancel their upcoming world tour and also would not be performing on the 2025 Salty Dog Cruise as Dave King was battling a serious health condition.
+On March 17, on social media, the band announced that King had suffered a brain hemorrhage on January 24th, and underwent two subsequent surgeries to save his life.
 He had entered the next phase of recovery when the announcement was made.

+With King on the mend, the group announced they would be performing again at the 2026 Warped Tour for all five dates along with their 2026 Salty Dog Cruise however on April 8, 2026, the band announced that they were cancelling their appearances at the Warped Tour citing health concerns with King however they still planned to appear on the Salty Dog Cruise.
+"Hi all.
+On doctor’s advice, we’ve made the difficult decision to cancel the Warped Tour performances we had scheduled for this year.
+"We would have loved to have played for you all, but at the moment Dave’s recovery comes first.
+Thanks to everyone for your love and support, and we look forward to seeing all of your smiling faces on the cruise!
+Thank you, Flogging Molly" the band said through a social media statement.

 Musical style

 Flogging Molly's music is influenced by various artists, such as The Dubliners, The Pogues, Horslips, Johnny Cash, and The Clash.
 The album Within a Mile of Home (2004) is dedicated to the memories of Cash and The Clash frontman Joe Strummer.

 Their music ranges from boisterous Celtic punk, like the pirate-themed "Salty Dog", "Cruel Mistress", and "Seven Deadly Sins", or the defiant "What's Left of the Flag", "Drunken Lullabies", and "Rebels of the Sacred Heart", to more somber songs like "Far Away Boys", "The Son Never Shines (On Closed Doors)", "Life in a Tenement Square", and "Float".
 Lyrics typically touch on subjects such as Ireland and its history, drinking, poverty, politics, love, and death and include several references to the Catholic Church.
 "What's Left of the Flag" and "The Likes of You Again" were written as tributes to King's father, who died when King was a child.